mjordan/islandora_workbench_docs/docs/exporting_islandora_7_content.md

 In the XML version, the Solr fieldnames are the values of the `"name"` attribute of each element.

 !!! warning
-    Solr documents for individual objects will not necessarily contain all the fieldname in your index.
+    Solr documents for individual objects will not necessarily contain all the fieldnames in your index.
 In general, empty fields in the source XML (e.g. MODS) are not added to a Solr document.
 This means that even though inspecting individual Solr documents may not reveal all of the Solr fields you want to include in your Workbench CSV.
 You should get samples from a number of objects that you think will represent all of the Solr fields you are interested in.

 ### Fetching a CSV list of all Solr fieldnames